nleloc/mbbpatch-fork/README.md

 - Licensed as MIT License : [View license.](https://gitlab.com/cuynu/mbbpatch/-/blob/mbflutter/LICENSE)

 ## Introduction
+- This project was made to remove or limit annoying features & root detection & accessibility detection that implemented by the development team of "MB Bank" Android app with additional feature such as custom themes.
+It's not PoC project.
 - [MBCP (MBBank CorePatch)](https://t.me/mbbpatch) are closed source before, and many people don't like it cuz worry about security & privacy issues.
 - In order to support community and make MBCP open source, We spend days to rewritten whole `MBCPApp` patches in Bash and open it so you can patch it yourself on (Bare metal, not WSL) Linux environment (where we used to patch `MBCP`)